SibbiesMom23/Cyber-Governance-Labs_SSmith/README.md

     G --> H[Assess Risks<br>(Confidentiality, Integrity, Availability)]
     H --> I[Apply Controls<br>(Access Limits, Encryption, Retention Rules)]
     I --> J[Monitor & Review<br>(Audits, Incident Reports)]

+---

+## Quick Reflection (Work in Progress)

+Starting these governance labs helped me understand how structured documentation reinforces every part of privacy and security decision-making.
+Building the DPIA flow and the ROPA entry showed me how data mapping, lawful basis selection, and risk identification connect to each other.

+I can already see how this type of work aligns with the cognitive strengths highlighted in my CyberGen.ai results — especially my preference for structure, pattern recognition, and depth-focused problem solving.
+As I keep building these labs, I want to refine how I think about risk and controls, and explore how this governance mindset overlaps with AppSec and OT/ICS security.

+More reflections will be added as the labs progress.